2sek/homeserver-docker/README.md

 This is my current private homeserver setup, deployed with docker compose on a Linux server.
 I decided to share this project as an example for a simple reverse proxy setup with TLS (self-signed certificates) in a local home network.
+This repository is mainly intended to present a baseline for your own homeserver stack.
+Nevertheless, if you are using my stack then a fair warning: **I may break or migrate my setup frequently**.
+If you want use this stack directly, i recommend forking it instead of using my main branch directly.

 ![Homeserver-Dashboard](https://github.com/user-attachments/assets/bd093db8-78b9-4c46-a1b4-028b733e4865)